mps01/NamasteSoul/README.md

   <li> Kushagra Gupta
   </ul>

+## How To Use this App:

+To use this app download and install the apk file in you android smartphone.
+[Click Here](https://github.com/mps01/NamasteSoul/blob/master/APK%20file/namastesoul.apk)

 A new Flutter project.

 ## Getting Started

-To use this app download and install the apk file in you android smartphone.
-[Click Here](https://github.com/mps01/NamasteSoul/blob/master/APK%20file/namastesoul.apk)

 A few resources to get you started if this is your first Flutter project: